-Yuqin Huang, School of Finance, Central University of Finance and Economics, China
+Lixin Sun, Center for Economic Research, Shandong University, China, sunlixin@gsm.pku.edu.cn Yuqin Huang, School of Finance, Central University of Finance and Economics, China

 Citation Lixin Sun and Yuqin Huang (2016).
 Measuring the Instability of China's Financial System: Indices Construction and an Early Warning System.
-Economics Discussion Papers, No 2016-4, Kiel Institute for the World Economy. http://www.economics-ejournal.org/economics/discussionpapers/2016-4
+Economics: The Open-Access, Open-Assessment E-Journal, 10 (2016-19). http://dx.doi.org/10.5018/economics-ejournal.ja.2016-19

-1. Introduction
+1 Introduction

 The global financial crisis of 2008 has renewed the post-crisis research interests in the instability of the financial sector.
 Although full-blown financial crises did not occur in China during past decades, China did experience several periods of financial instability since 1978.
 Specifically, the high non-performing loans ratio in China's banking sector harms the soundness of the financial system, thereby depressing China's sustainable rapid economic development during the mid-1990s.
 Empirical studies have suggested that the stability of financial system is not only the precondition but also the foundation for sustainable economic developments.
-Therefore, exploring the methods to measure and monitor the instability of China's financial system, and thereby providing early warning signals and preventing possible financial distress has important implications for ensuring the stability and sustainability of China's economic growth.
+Therefore, exploring the methods to measure and monitor the instability of China's financial system, and thereby providing early warning signals and preventing possible financial system and sustainability of China's for ensuring the stability of China's financial system and sustainability of China's for ensuring the stability of China's financial system and sustainability of China's financial system.

 In this paper, first, we construct a financial stress index (FSI) and a financial conditions index (FCI) to measures the systemic risks in China's financial system.
 Several techniques, including GARCH modelling, VAR approach and econometric benchmarking are employed in developing two indices.
-China's FSI (CNFSI) comprises several sub-indices, which gauge the instabilities of different financial markets including interbank markets, stock markets, foreign exchange markets and debt markets.
-China's FCI (CNFCI) is built up by extracting the financial information from the numerous variables and covering the same above markets.
+China's FSI (CNFSI) is calculated by summing several sub-indices with the equal-variance weighting.
+These sub-indices gauge the instabilities of different financial markets, including interbank markets, stock markets, foreign exchange markets and debt markets.
+China's FCI (CNFCI) is built up by extracting the financial information from the numerous variables, which measure the conditions of China's macroeconomy and financial markets (same four markets as those in constructing the CNFSI).
+The weights in constructing the CNFCI are derived from a structural VAR model.